 first layer: ethical sourcing

-Often overlooked, ethical sourcing is rarely taken into consideration during product development, but this practice is critical because to sustainable beauty because it helps us to preserve some of the earth’s most endangered resources.
+Often overlooked, ethical sourcing is rarely taken into consideration during product development, but this practice is critical to sustainable beauty because it helps us to preserve some of the earth’s most endangered resources.
 Ethical sourcing can prevent further deforestation and works to keep scarce natural resources safe.
 When companies choose a diverse range of ingredients, it can also potentially minimize the impact on each resource and help to keep natural ecosystems intact.

 While we can’t control whether a company chooses ethical sourcing practices or not, we can each elect to use products from a brand that takes great care and pays attention to where and how their ingredients are sourced and manufactured.

 second layer: sustainable packaging

 What’s on the outside is almost as important as what’s on the inside.
 Unfortunately, many beauty brands still rely heavily on single-use virgin plastics (as opposed to recycled plastics or refillable options) for their packaging.
 Larger brands have proposed a sustainability plan which cuts virgin plastic use in half by 2025, with the introduction of alternative materials that are natural and compostable, such as cardboard and bamboo.
-Even after these changes, they’ll still be producing hundreds of tons of waste on an annual basis – a sizable footprint, and will not be fixed in the near future.
+Even after these changes, they’ll still be producing hundreds of tons of waste on an annual basis – it's still a sizable footprint which will not be fixed in the near future.

 With this in mind, it’s wise to look for sustainable beauty brands that have eco-friendly principles not just in their products, but on the outside too.
 While it can be difficult to use entirely recyclable packaging with zero waste, small changes can still make a difference.
 Almost all of the elements of our packaging at anokha are recyclable.
 We’ve shifted from plastic to glass bottles for all but one of our products, and have replaced our eyedroppers with orifice reducers, which have a smaller carbon footprint (and are really cute, to boot).
 Sustainability in our packaging continues to be a priority as we evolve and find new and different ways to lessen our environmental impact.